 THEN, you need to immediately look at the nutrition label.
 I look for a calorie count between 100-150 or so….and at least 24g of protein (more is better though).
 My favorite one I use has 140 calories per scoop and 30g of protein.
 Great calorie to protein ratio.
 You want to get the biggest bang for your buck and calorie.
 I also look for something super low carb, which is pretty standard among most powders (no more than maybe 2 carbs is typical).
+If you know anything about protein absorption, you’ll probably know that it takes about 1 and a half hours for whey protein to make your blood amino acids peak, so keep that in mind.
 Then from there, experiment and read reviews- you want to make sure its something that most people like the taste of!

 Here are the most common types of protein powder….

 Whey Protein is probably the most popular across the board.
 The protein comes from milk, and is separated from casein (the other protein in milk).
 It has low levels of fat and is fairly low in lactose (due to the process of concentrating the whey protein) so for many people, it’s a great option.
 I, personally, can’t stomach it- it causes major mayhem inside my body so I stay away (because of the lactose).
 BUT, if you can stomach a whey protein, most of them have the best calorie to protein ratios and are more affordable (because so many companies make this type of powder).
 Ben uses a Whey protein concentrate by Gold Standard that he really loves and doesn’t bother his stomach….and I gotta say, the shakes he makes smell like heaven- like delicious birthday cake, frosting yumminess!
 Another popular one at a great price is made by Body Fortress.